HairongWu/Auto-X-Industry/engine/README.md

 Get more information about the hardware at [Navio2](https://navio2.hipi.io/)

 This demo simulates the following industrial scenarios:
-1. Schedule the drone to autonomously collect images of specified objects at some specified places.
+1. Schedule the drone to autonomously collect images of specified objects at some specified places with Auto-X Engine.
 2. Exchange drone status with Auto-X Studio during the flight
 3. Upload the collected images to Auto-X Studio when drone goes home